Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 A nearly optimal algorithm for triangle enumeration in graphs in the CONGEST model was first described by Chang et al.~\cite{Chang2021Nearoptimal}.
 This result was achieved by combining two main components.
 The first component is to show that triangle enumeration can be performed in expected time $\widetilde{O}(n^{1/3} \tmix)$, where $\tmix$ is the mixing time of the graph.
 The main idea here is to simulate an analogue of Dolev et al.'s algorithm for the CLIQUE model using an expander routing technique developed by Ghaffari, Kuhn and Su~\cite{Ghaffari2017Distributed} and Ghaffari and Li~\cite{Ghaffari2018New}.
 The second component of Chang et al.'s algorithm is to develop an efficient distributed procedure for expander decomposition, whereby the graph is partitioned into components, each of which is an expander graph, by removing a small fraction of edges.
 Triangle enumeration can be performed efficiently on each component of the decomposition.
 The overall algorithm works by then recursively performing triangle enumeration on the remaining edges in the graph.
 Subsequent work has generalized and improved these results across several dimensions.
 We refer the reader to the survey of Censor-Hillel~\cite{Censor-Hillel2025Distributed} for recent developments on subgraph detection and enumeration.
 Our general upper bound for triangle enumeration in hypergraphs in the EC and PC models (Theorem~\ref{thm:ec-ub}) follows by showing that the techniques of Chang et al.\ generalize to our setting in a straightforward manner.

 Our definition of the ``maximum density'' of a hypergraph (Definition~\ref{dfn:max-density}) is a hypergraph analogue of the characterization of graph arboricity given by Nash-Williams~\cite{Nash-Williams1964Decomposition}.
 For graphs, Barenboim and Elkin~\cite{Barenboim2008Sublogarithmic,Barenboim2013Distributed} showed that the vertices of graphs of bounded arboricity can be partitioned into $O(\log n)$ layers where each vertex has few neighbors in higher layers.
 They then use this result to derive efficient distributed algorithms for several fundamental problems in distributed computing.
-In Section~\ref{sec:everywhere-sparse} we generalize Barenboim and Elkin's decomposition techniques to hypergraphs, and show that they can be applied to obtain an algorithm for hypergraph triangle enumeration parameterized by the hypergraph's maximum density (Theorem~\ref{thm:maximum-density-enumeration}).
+In Section~\ref{sec:everywhere-sparse} and show that an analogous decomposition result for hypergraphs can be applied to obtain an algorithm for hypergraph triangle and simplex enumeration parameterized by the hypergraph's maximum density (Theorem~\ref{thm:maximum-density-enumeration}).

 The central role of triangles in the (graph) structure of social networks was first popularized by the work of Granovetter~\cite{Granovetter1973Strength}.
 The distribution of triangles and other ``motifs'' in networks has subsequently become foundational to network science~\cite{Milo2002Network,Newman2003Structure,Watts1998Collective}.
 Hypergraphs are becoming an increasingly popular tool for modeling complex networks.
 We refer the reader to the text of Bretto~\cite{Bretto2013Hypergraph} for general background and applications, as well as recent surveys by Lee et al.~\cite{Lee2025Survey} and Antelmi et al.~\cite{Antelmi2024Survey} for applications to data mining and machine learning (respectively).
 The distribution of triangles in hypergraphs modelling real-world networks has been studied, for example, by Benson et al.~\cite{Benson2016Higherorder} and LaRock and Lambiotte~\cite{LaRock2023Encapsulation}.